php --ini | grep 'Loaded Configuration File'

 In this example, the Promise is created with a simple asynchronous operation that generates a random number.
 If the random number is less than 0.5, the Promise resolves with the random number as the fulfilled value.
 Otherwise, if the random number is greater than or equal to 0.5, the Promise rejects with an error indicating that the random number is too large.

-method, we handle the fulfilled state and log the resolved value.
-If an error occurs and the Promise is rejected, we handle the rejected state by catching the error using the catch
+By chaining the then method, we handle the fulfilled state and log the resolved value.
+If an error occurs and the Promise is rejected, we handle the rejected state by catching the error using the catch method.

 Understanding the different states of a Promise is important for handling asynchronous operations and managing the flow of your code.